Undyne1234/Undyne1234.github.io/README.md

-this is all for a school projects pls ignore everything
+this is all for school projects pls ignore everything